jonpsy/AISafetyIntervention_LiteratureExtraction/README.md

 docker run -p 6379:6379 -p 3000:3000 -it --rm falkordb/falkordb:latest
 ```

 then fill it out with

-`uv run src/db.py`
+`uv run src/db.py` and merge with `uv run src/merge.py`

 and you can see the result at <http://localhost:3000/graph>